Passengers made Charlotte-bound flight ‘a living hell,’ flight attendant scolds in video

 While sitting in Raleigh, the plane had only water and cookies left, Underwood said.

-After the passengers finished mouthing off, one of them apparently realized they’d gone too far and could be heard telling the male attendant, “I said we’re sorry.”
+After the passengers finished mouthing off, the 22-year-old flier apparently realized they’d gone too far and could be heard telling the male attendant, “I said we’re sorry.”

 The attendant had just taken to a microphone and was about to address the plane.
 The flight had two male and three female flight attendants, Underwood said, but only the one male and one female attendant were involved in the confrontation, he said.
 The pilot didn’t get involved, he said.